EstherAlo/DAREY.IO-Projects/Project10/Project10.md

 - Set up periodical renewal of your SSL/TLS certificate.
 By default, LetsEncrypt certificate is valid for 90 days, so it is recommended to renew it at least every 60 days or more frequently.

-- You can test renewal command in dry-run mode